-Serbia exclusive: South Stream political framework and actors, pro & cons26.
-November 2013. / News Serbia Energy
+Serbia exclusive: South Stream political framework and actors, pro & cons, News Serbia Energy

 Construction of the South Stream saved Srbijagas of tearing in several separate companies.
 Russians are for the legal separation, but not for ownership unbundling, says Bajatovic.
 Srbijagas CEO Dusan Bajatovic said that Russia would not intervene in the restructuring of the company, but that the Russian proposal vertically integrated company, the holding company – to do a legal separation, but not ownership unbundling.